Hi, my name’s Cristian Constantin Olarasu. I’m 29.

 I’ve built a platform/system called Sunatic in my attempt to personalize online travel.
 Started in my room working 16h days without telling anyone(

 how stupid), then got ex-high-school and college colleagues to build it with me.
-At the end, the largest database of accommodation units to date(11163 in 2011) and some smart algorithmic pairing.
+At the end, the largest database of accommodation units to date(11163 in 2011) and some smart algorithmic pairing with traveller requests.

-There have been a couple more of small innovation awards regarding the companies and a few “potential” mentions here and there.
+Won a couple more of small innovation awards and a few “potential” mentions here and there.

 you can say that for the last couple of years or so I’ve been involved in the tech industry.
 Along the way, I ended up gathering lots of knowledge that turned out quite valuable.
 I’ve also developed a couple of theories about how and why certain things happen.
 I’ll try to share my knowledge here.